SimonGeorgeNZ/Milestone_three/README.md

 # Compatibility #

 I used Dev tools on Google Chrome and [Am I responsive](http://ami.responsivedesign.is/#) to test compatibility.
 I designed for mobile, desktop/laptop and tablet.
+At the bottom of the CSS file there is responsive stylings for both tablet and mobile.

 # Deployment #